edquant/edh7916/_lessons/eda_dv.md

 # Plots using base R

 Even though users have developed new graphics libraries, the base R graphics system is still very powerful.
-It’s also very easy to use in a pinch.
-When I want a quick visual of a data distribution that’s just for me, I generally use base R.
+The base system is also very easy to use in a pinch.
+When I want a quick visual of a data distribution that’s just for me, I often use base R.

 **Note** that for the next few plots, I’m not much concerned with how they look.
 Specifically, the axis labels won’t be very nice or useful.
 We could spend time learning to make really nice base R plots for publication, but I’d rather we spend that time with {ggplot2} graphics.

-Also note that we’ll switch to using the base R data frame `$` notation to pull out the columns we want.
+**Also note** that we’ll switch to using the base R data frame `$` notation to pull out the columns we want.

 ## Histogram